 Through individual and collaborative works, Lisa Iglesias's goal is for the viewer to consider both various forms of time as well as the act of collaboration – whether with another person, gravity, architectural space or material.

 Lisa Iglesias was born and raised in Queens, New York, received a BA from Binghamton University and MFA from the University of Florida.
-She has attended residencies as part of her independent research at the Fine Arts Work Center in Provincetown, Virgina Center for the Creative Arts, Vermont Studio Center, the Blue Mountain Center, Hambidge, Seven Below, and Bemis Center for Contemporary Arts, among others.
-Her collaborative efforts have brought her to residencies including the Fanoon Center for Printmedia Research in Qatar, the LMCC Paris Program, the 6a Residency Program in Tasmania and the Abrons Art Center Social Engagement Residency in New York City.
+She has attended residencies as part of her independent research at the Fine Arts Work Center in Provincetown, Virgina Center for the Creative Arts and Bemis Center for Contemporary Arts, among others.
+Her collaborative efforts have brought her to residencies including the Fanoon Center for Printmedia Research and the Abrons Art Center Social Engagement Residency in New York City, among others.
 Assistant Professor Iglesias has exhibited at various spaces including VisArts Center, 1708 Gallery, No Foundation, El Museo del Barrio, the Queens Museum of Art, the Islip Art Museum and the Orlando Museum of Art.
 Lisa participates in UF's Minority Mentor Program, was named "Teacher of the Year" for the College of the Arts, received a SEC Visiting Faculty Grant in 2015 and a 2016 College-level Excellence Award for Assistant Professors.
 The Architecture and Fine Arts Library recently acquired over fifty books focusing on work by under-represented communities through Lisa's 2016 Library Enhancement Grant.
-Ms. Iglesias is currently a Global Fellow with the UF International Center and will conduct research in the Dominican Republic, Finland and Norway in the 2017/2018 academic year.
-Lisa lives between Gainesville and New York City. www.LasHermanasIglesias.com
+Lisa divides her time between Gainesville and New York City.
+To learn more, visit www.LasHermanasIglesias.com